Understading Stroke Treatment in Bengaluru – Expert Neurological Care

 Hemorrhagic Stroke

-A blood vessel in or around the brain ruptures, causing bleeding.
-Often associated with uncontrolled high blood pressure or vascular abnormalities.
-Management focuses on stopping the bleed, reducing brain pressure, and in some cases surgical intervention.
+A blood vessel in or around the brain ruptures.
+Often linked to uncontrolled high blood pressure.
+Treatment focuses on stopping the bleed, reducing brain pressure, and sometimes surgery.
 Clot-dissolving drugs are not used here.

-Often called a “mini-stroke.”
-Blood flow to part of the brain is briefly interrupted, causing stroke-like symptoms that resolve within minutes to hours.
-TIA is a critical warning sign — the risk of a full stroke is highest in the days immediately following a TIA.
-Urgent evaluation is essential.
+Blood flow to part of the brain is briefly interrupted.
+Symptoms typically resolve within minutes to hours — but a TIA is a critical warning.
+The risk of a full stroke is highest in the days immediately after.
+Never ignore it.

 Who is at Risk of Stroke?

-Certain medical conditions and lifestyle factors significantly increase the risk of stroke.
-In India, rising rates of hypertension, diabetes, and sedentary lifestyles are contributing to a growing stroke burden — including among younger adults.
+Rising rates of hypertension, diabetes, and sedentary lifestyles are driving a growing stroke burden in India — including among younger adults.
+These are the most significant risk factors.

 Stroke can also occur in younger individuals due to clotting disorders, structural heart abnormalities, arterial dissection, or inflammatory conditions.
 Risk is not limited to the elderly.
 Regular screening and stroke prevention assessment are important for anyone with known risk factors.

-- Sudden weakness or numbness affects one side of the body
+Sudden weakness or numbness on one side of the face, arm, or leg

-- Sudden loss of balance, coordination, or ability to walk
+Sudden loss of balance, dizziness, or inability to coordinate movement

 ❌ Do NOT Do Any of These

-- Do not wait to see if symptoms improve on their own
+- Wait to see if symptoms improve on their own

-- Do not give the person food, water, or medication
+- Give food, water, or medication to the person

-- Do not let the person sleep or lie face-down
+- Let the person sleep or lie face-down

-- Do not drive yourself — call an ambulance or get someone to drive
+- Drive yourself — call an ambulance or have someone drive

-- Do not delay because symptoms seem mild — even a TIA is an emergency
+- Assume symptoms are mild — even a TIA is an emergency

-Note the exact time symptoms began — or the last time the person was seen to be normal.
-This “last known well” time is critical information for the treating neurologist to determine treatment eligibility.
+Critical: Note the exact time symptoms began — or the last time the person was seen to be normal.
+This “last known well” time is essential for the treating neurologist to determine treatment eligibility.

 Why Delay Causes Permanent Disability